MHuiG/MHuiG/AWESOME-STARS.md

 ## Rust

 - [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
 Private, Simple and extremely powerful.
-- [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
-The fastest repo in history to surpass 100K stars ⭐.
-Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
+- [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [ferrumc-rs/ferrumc](https://github.com/ferrumc-rs/ferrumc) - A reimplementation of the minecraft server in rust.
 - [theseus-os/Theseus](https://github.com/theseus-os/Theseus) - Theseus is a modern OS written from scratch in Rust that explores 𝐢𝐧𝐭𝐫𝐚𝐥𝐢𝐧𝐠𝐮𝐚𝐥 𝐝𝐞𝐬𝐢𝐠𝐧: closing the semantic gap between compiler and hardware by maximally leveraging the power of language safety and a
 - [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one